VlachosGroup/matlab_VASP/README.md

 TO DO:
   1. create NEB input
-  2. read vibrational frequency vector.
+  2. create Lattice constant calculations
-  3. create vibration animation
+  3. XYZ read and write

 Acknowledgements:
 These codes are improved, and built based on the original code written by previous people in the vlachos group: